 5. Unconventional gas stations are normal to you

 It’s not uncommon to find gas stations in any rural area that sells bait and tackle, but it is kinda weird when you really break it down that there’s a little shop where anyone can score petroleum, Doritos, and live bugs.
-There’s also all those Choctaw Travel Plazas with casinos attached, and it’s really strange to be me that you can fill up your tank, get some heat lamp chicken strips, and lose your entire paycheck on video slots in the same little building.
+There’s also all those Choctaw Travel Plazas with casinos attached, and it’s really strange to me that you can fill up your tank, get some heat lamp chicken strips, and lose your entire paycheck on video slots in the same little building.